antoniooroz/scan2cap-mmt/README.md

 Please refer to https://github.com/daveredrum/Scan2Cap in order to get the datasets.

 # Setup
 Please also follow all setup steps provided in https://github.com/daveredrum/Scan2Cap for our project.
+Please make sure to install our `requirements.txt` with `pip install -r requirements.txt`

 Additionally you will need to insert `create_scanrefer_filtered_train_small.py` into you `/data` folder and execute it.
 - This will create a small subset of the training data for evaluation on items from the training set.
 This does not affect evaluation on items from the validation set.